andreamerello/pic-revenge/doc/prog2.md

 Is this true for whatever R value ?
 Yes and no!

 Huge R value will works until the current we can provide on output becomes too mild to be useful.
-Lowering R value will make the output more "stiff" (that is more current can be drawn without affecting the voltage too much), but more current will also from through R1 and R2.
-The resistor would heat up, and our voltage source struggles.
+Lowering R value will make the output more "stiff" (that is more current can be drawn without affecting the voltage too much), but more current will also flow from through R1 and R2.
+The resistors would heat up, and our voltage source struggles.

 This kind of circuit can be used only when mild current output are required!
 I wouldn't use it for power feeding a device.
 This is OK only to represent logical values !